-Holder of a law degree from Laval University, Mtre Maxime Laflamme-Leblond has practiced divided co-ownership and real estate law since 2015, and joined the team of LJT Lawyers in February 2020.
+Holder of a law degree from Laval University, Maxime Laflamme-Leblond has practices divided co-ownership and real estate law since 2015, and joined LJT Lawyers team's in February 2020.

-As part of his practice, Mtre Laflamme-Leblond advises and represents both co-ownership unions and co-owners, offering them his expertise in co-ownership law, whether providing legal opinions on specific questions, to prepare regulations, resolutions or other complex legal documents, or to represent its clients in civil disputes of all kinds.
+As part of his practice, he advises and represents both co-ownership unions and co-owners, offering them his expertise in co-ownership law, whether providing legal opinions on specific questions, to prepare regulations, resolutions or other complex legal documents, or to represent its clients in civil disputes of all kinds.

-In litigation matters, Mtre Laflamme-Leblond regularly represents the interests of co-owners and unions before ordinary courts and, occasionally, before certain administrative courts, whether in the context of injunctions, recovery of unpaid charges, or liability actions.
+In litigation matters, he regularly represents the interests of co-owners and unions before ordinary courts and, occasionally, before certain administrative courts, whether in the context of injunctions, recovery of unpaid charges, or liability actions.

-Mtre Laflamme-Leblond is particularly interested in the current issues in terms of divided co-ownership, in particular in terms of short-term rental ("AirBnB" style or other) and cannabis consumption, about which he acts so much as legal adviser of unions and co-owners as as attorney in the context of disputes.
+He is particularly interested in the current issues in terms of divided co-ownership, in particular in terms of short-term rental ("AirBnB" style or others) and cannabis consumption, about which he acts so much as legal adviser of unions and co-owners as an attorney in the context of disputes.

-Finally, Mtre Laflamme-Leblond regularly acts as president of the assembly for co-ownerships of all sizes, in addition to being a regular speaker with the Regroupement des managers et copropriétaires du Québec (RGCQ).
+He also regularly acts as president of assembly for co-ownerships of all sizes, in addition to being a regular speaker with the Regroupement des gestionnaires et copropriétaires du Québec (RGCQ).